 Payment and pricing

-Before committing to a lifetime or any shorter subscription plan, VPN Unlimited offers a seven-day trial followed by a seven-day no questions money back guarantee.
-The free trial doesn’t appear to be explicitly mentioned anywhere, but I was able to clear up my confusion by contacting a very helpful customer service.
+Before committing to a lifetime or any shorter subscription plan, VPN Unlimited offers a seven-day trial followed by a seven-day no-questions money-back guarantee.
+The free trial doesn’t appear to be explicitly mentioned anywhere, but I could clear up my confusion by contacting very helpful customer service.
 Basically, as soon as you sign up and log in to an app, the free trial period begins.

 Payment options include credit and debit cards, Paypal, Bitcoin, and Amazon Pay.
 You can also find regional pay wallets like Alipay and more by clicking on “More options.”